The concept of potential energy (PE) can be a little difficult to wrap your mind around.

 Once the mass reaches the middle of its travel, and is at its equilibrium (unstretched / uncom-pressed) length, it will then begin to be stretched, storing more potential energy in that way.
 The force exerted on the hanging mass is greatest at either end, less in the middle, thus the mass has its greatest elastic potential energy when the spring is most compressed or most stretched.

-Of course, it's also possible to over-stretch a spring, ruining its potential energy storage properties.
+Of course, it's also possible to over-stretch a spring, ruining its energy storage properties.
+My students do that with Slinkies™.
+I don't know why.

 It turns out that the potential energy gained by raising a mass, m, to a height h is exactly equal to the amount of work needed to lift it there, which is the force (mg, where g = 9.8 m·s-2, is the acceleration of gravity) multiplied by the distance moved (h).